zf2timo/zf2timo.github.io/source/_posts/2016-08-28-Supporting-Zend-Service-Manager-Factories-for-V2-and-V3.md

 }
 ~~~
 As you can see, the Interface was moved into another Namespace - which was the right decision.
 But as a Module creator,
 you can't implement both Interfaces.
-Of course, one of the Versions will always be missing and it leads into a PHP Fatal Error.
+If you do so, one of the versions will always be missing and it leads into a
+PHP Fatal Error.

-To solve the Problem just implement non of the `FactoryInterface`'s and manually create the Methods like in this example:
+To solve the problem just implement none of the `FactoryInterface`'s and manually create the methods as seen in the
+example below:
 ~~~php
 namespace Foo;